DataDog/orchestrion/_docs/content/docs/dd-trace-go/custom-trace.md

 next: /docs/troubleshooting
 ---

-Orchestrion offers serveral ways to control the traces produced by instrumented applications.
+Orchestrion offers several ways to control the traces produced by instrumented applications.

 ## Prevent instrumentation of a section of code